-The KU ADC and Wichita State University's Regional Institute on Aging are partnering to increase the diversity of our scientific workforce through the KDART Internship program.
-The program selects 1-2 individuals with backgrounds that are historically nationally underrepresented in the biomedical, clinical, behavioral and social sciences, which includes: individuals from underrepresented racial and ethnic groups, individuals with disabilities, and individuals from disadvantaged backgrounds.
-If you are an undergraduate student at Wichita State University with an interest in a research career related to issues of aging contact Dr. Alex Chaparro, Alex.Chaparro@Wichita.edu.
+The KU ADC and Emporia State University are partnering to increase the diversity of our scientific workforce through the KDART Internship program.
+The program selects 1 individual with a background that is historically underrepresented in the biomedical, clinical, behavioral and social sciences, which includes: individuals from underrepresented racial and ethnic groups, individuals with disabilities, and individuals from disadvantaged backgrounds.
+If you are an undergraduate student at Emportia State University with an interest in a research career related to issues of aging contact Dr. Jennifer Thomas, firstname.lastname@example.org.
 A small stipend is provided for the 12-week internship on the KUMC campus through the Marian Van Dyke and Faith Vidoni Educational Fund.

 Graduate and Medical Students at KUMC

 The KU ADC is committed to supporting graduate and medical student trainees.
 The KDART works with established graduate programs in the region such as the Kansas University Training Program in Neurological and Rehabilitation Sciences and the Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS) to support aging and dementia related projects.
 KDART faculty will help students and their mentors plan to most efficiently and effectively use KU ADC resources.
 Contact Eric Vidoni, email@example.com, for opportunities available to graduate students.